o1-labs-XT/TouchGrass-UI/README.md

 # TouchGrass UI

-Social photo challenge game on the Mina blockchain where users submit outdoor photos with zero-knowledge proofs for authenticity.
+A social photo challenge game where users complete daily challenges by submitting verified selfies to earn rewards on the Mina blockchain.
+Players can chain submissions together for bonus rewards, creating a social competition with cryptographic proof of authenticity.

 ## Features